-What you must pay when Services that are covered for you you get these services Supplemental Nail Trim Benefit: \$0 Copayment for Supplemental in-network In addition to your Medicare covered podiatry routine trimming of nail services, Geisinger Gold provides an additional length, covered up to four (4) supplement benefit that covers routine trimming of nail times per calendar year. length up to four (4) times per calendar year at no cost.
-Prostate cancer screening exams There is no coinsurance, For men age 50 and older, covered services include the copayment, or deductible for following - once each calendar year: an in-network Medicare-Digital rectal exam covered annual PSA test.
+What you must pay when Services that are covered for you you get these services For men age 50 and older, covered services include the There is no coinsurance, following - once each calendar year: copayment, or deductible for an in-network Medicare-Digital rectal exam covered annual PSA test.
 Prostate Specific Antigen (PSA) test Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body 20% Coinsurance for inpart or function.
 These include, but are not limited to: network Medicare-covered colostomy bags and supplies directly related to colostomy prosthetic items. care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
 Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
+Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail.
 Prior Authorization is required.
 Your provider must contact our Plan prior to providing services.